luizfelipelaviola/autodroid/docs/README.md

 ## 📖 About <a name = "about"></a>

-This repository contains the API Gateway for the AutoDroid application.
+This repository contains the monorepo for the AutoDroid application.

 ## 🏁 Getting Started <a name = "getting_started"></a>